ts-azure-services/drift-primer/main-content/intro.md

 sustain ML models in production and continue to serve key business outcomes.

 ## The Structure
-To illustrate these concepts, we have spun a fictional narrative that looks at a telecommunication company (PFS Corporation) looking to predict customer churn.
+To illustrate these concepts, we have spun a fictional narrative taking a telecommunication company (PFS Corporation) looking to predict customer churn.
 We then try to simulate different batches of data from the original dataset to illustrate concepts around **concept drift** and **data drift**.
 Along the way, we highlight capabilities in Azure Machine Learning that support these ideas and practices.
 As in real life,